Skip to content

 ls -la db/rag/

-If missing, initialize as described in RAG Database Setup section.
+If missing, initialize as described in the RAG Database Setup section.

 Permission Issues

-If you encounter permission errors with mounted volumes:
+If you encounter permission errors with mounted volumes on Linux, ensure the container user's UID matches your host user:

 chmod -R 755 db/